dfinity/ICRC/ICRCs/ICRC-97/ICRC-97.md

 | icrc97:image   | Original size image that is shown on e.g. item details page.
 Additional optional `width` and `height` properties define the dimensions in number of pixels. |
 | icrc97:preview | Small image meant as preview within e.g. a list of items.
 Additional optional `width` and `height` properties define the dimensions in number of pixels.    |

-The following table list all (optional) attribute properties.
+The following table lists all (optional) attribute properties.

 | Attribute Property | Optional | ICRC-3 Type                | JSON Type        | Description                                 |
 |--------------------|----------|----------------------------|------------------|---------------------------------------------|